heetbeet/media-copier/README.md

 # media-copier
-Copies media from a SD card to a external harddrive automatically
+A system to copy media automatically from an SD card to a external harddrive.
+Written for the Raspberry Pi.